Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Convenience matters for both landlords and tenants.
 An easy payment process encourages timely payments and reduces administrative burden.
 The setup, execution, and tracking aspects of each method contribute to its overall convenience.

 ACH is highly convenient, especially when integrated into online rent collection platforms.
-Tenants can set up recurring auto-payments, saving them time each month.
-Landlords benefit from automated tracking and reduced manual processing.
+Tenants can set up recurring auto-payments, while landlords benefit from automated tracking and seamless updates to their rent rolls.

 Wire transfers are inconvenient for regular rent payments.
 They require tenants to visit their bank or log in to their online banking portal for each transaction, initiating it manually.
 Their high cost also makes them inconvenient for routine use.